artefactory/redis-team-THM/blog/content/04_redis-saturn.md

 ## Saturn Cloud

 The first resource that was available was [Saturn Cloud](https://saturncloud.io).
-Saturn Cloud provide environment where data science teams can contribute on managed Jupyter Notebook, and also use powerful servers with lots of RAM, CPUs and GPUs to perform their compute workfloads.
-It has services to run notebooks, jobs and APIs with very little setup.
+Saturn Cloud provides an environment where data science teams can contribute on managed Jupyter Notebook, and also use powerful servers with lots of RAM, CPUs, and GPUs to perform their compute workfloads.
+It has services to run notebooks, jobs, and APIs with very little setup.

 You can sign up and [try it for free](https://app.community.saturnenterprise.io/auth/hosted-registration).
 Once this is done you, can create resources and user [recipes](https://saturncloud.io/docs/using-saturn-cloud/recipes/) which are infrastructure as code-like templates to quickstart your configuration.